About the counselling service

 What we do

 We provide free and confidential short-term counselling for La Trobe University students.
-Counselling sessions are offered face-to-face, by telephone or by Skype.
+Counselling sessions are offered face-to-face, telephone or by Zoom.
 We also provide specialist counselling for LGBTIQ+ and Indigenous students.

 Group programs and workshops